opendatalab-raiser/DoGe/README.md

 - 🌐 Wider distribution of synthetic training data compared to manual annotations
 - 🔄 Stable performance across iterations (unlike baseline's fluctuating results)

+---

+## 🙏 Acknowledgements

+The code implementation of our work is based on [**verl**](https://github.com/volcengine/verl), and we would like to express our gratitude to this project for providing an excellent VLM reinforcement learning toolkit.

 ## ✍️ Citation

 ```bibtex